• Skip to primary navigation

 • Vegan pasta salad

-If you love carb on carb action as much as I do, I highly recommend making a burrito with vegan pulled pork, non-dairy mac & cheese, and collard greens.
+If you love carb on carb action as much as I do, I highly recommend making a burrito with vegan pulled pork, non-dairy mac & cheese (from the Teff Love cookbook), and collard greens.

 Pro tip: barbecued Soy Curls are also delicious with a drizzle of vegan ranch dressing on top.